LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/runs.rst

 to block signals to selected widgets and therefore freezing some plots for comparison.

-By pressing the :guilabel:`Plot` button the following *energy* analysis
+By selecting an option from the dropdown menu, for example ``resall_D``, and then pressing the :guilabel:`Plot` button the following *energy* analysis
 appears:

 .. image:: runs_9.png
    :align: center

+(This energy analysis is a bit messy to look at, but we can zoom in by holding the right mouse key and selecting an area!)
+User may select or type the commands in *solpsplots* widget or enter
-User may select or type the commands in *solpsplots* widget or entering TCSH administrative commands without requiring *regular* terminal and moving to directories quickly.
+TCSH administrative commands without requiring *regular* terminal and moving to directories quickly.